 Newport News School Board

-Mr. Brown is a statistical consultant to the federal government.
-A former educator, he is a product of public schools and has a passion for STEM education and technology.
-He has served on the School Board since 2014.
+Mr. Brown is a data scientist in the financial industry.
+As a product of public schools, and a former educator, he believes in the power of public education to drive economic growth locally and generationally.
+Mr. Brown has a passion for STEM education and has served on the School Board since 2014.

 Dr. Terri L. Best